 Toxicity in Animals

-Exposure to black walnut hulls in any form is known to produce certain reactions in ponies and horses ranging from localized dermatitis to a type of vascular disease called equine laminitis that affects the feet.
+Exposure to black walnut in any form is known to produce certain reactions in ponies and horses ranging from localized dermatitis to a type of vascular disease called equine laminitis that affects the feet.
 According to a paper written by Dr. Bob Wright and Todd Leuty for the Ontario Ministry of Agriculture Food and Rural Affairs, black walnut hulls are sometimes found in wood shavings used to produce horse bedding material.

 Another hazard exists from eating nuts that have fallen to the ground from nearby black walnut trees.
-If the walnuts become moldy, they may contain a neurotoxin called penitrem A, which can poison not only horses and ponies, but livestock and other animals as well. -- Reference 5 --
+If the walnuts become moldy, they may contain a neurotoxin called penitrem A, which can poison not only horses and ponies, but livestock and other animals as well.

-- Purdue University: Black Walnut Toxicity
+- Purdue University: "Black Walnut Toxicity"

-- Ontario Ministry of Agriculture Food and Rural Affairs: Black Walnut and Butternut Poisoning of Horses
+- Ontario Ministry of Agriculture Food and Rural Affairs: "Black Walnut and Butternut Poisoning of Horses"